 We believe it’s possible to overcome the barriers that prevent validating innovation strategies.
-By acknowledging the challenge, we’ll be a step closer to understanding what validation actually means.
+By acknowledging the challenge, we’ll be a step closer to understanding what market validation actually means.

-We define validation as a way to confirm your assumptions regarding the desirability, viability or feasibility in order to de-risk the success of your innovation – in that order.
+We define market validation as a way to confirm your assumptions regarding the desirability, viability or feasibility in order to de-risk the success of your innovation – in that order.